yewyewXD/Frontend-Application/README.md

 Please note that this dashboard should be responsive, and **be usable on mobile and tablets** as well.

-When styling, you can decide for yourself what this dashboard should look like.
+When styling, you can decide for yourself what this dashboard should look like, make it look as nice as you can.

 However, bonus points are awarded if the styles resemble those of [innoloft.com](https://innoloft.com/home) and could fit as seamlessly as possible within that website.